mlatif01/blog/_posts/JS30/2019-12-11-Day-5-JavaScript-Challenge.markdown

 categories: JS30
 ---

-Had a few days off because of a cold!
-Back on track with the course now.
-I hope!

 Today we mess around with CSS Flexbox.
 Mozilla MDN explains this well, much better than I can be bothered to right now ;) [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox).
 This [YouTube video](https://www.youtube.com/watch?v=4GaHn08BXQw) is also really good at explaining it